-Do "expenditures [made] ... for the purpose of initiating ... a ballot question" include payments to staff or other expenses incurred in drafting legislation intended as a direct initiative?
+Do expenditures made "for the purpose of initiating or influencing a campaign" include payments to staff or other expenses incurred in drafting legislation intended as a direct initiative?

 Yes.
 If an organization pays its employees (or incurs other expenses) to draft legislation that the organization intends will be submitted to the Secretary of State as a direct initiative (even if submitted by a different organization or individuals), those expenses should be counted as expenditures made to initiate a ballot question.